willmino/Cryptocurrencies/README.md

 One effective way to discover trends using unsupervised ML is dimensionality reduction.
 The process of principal component analysis serves to reduce the dimensions of a data set to contain the data with the highest variance.
-PCA is accomplished by a series of transformation involving the plotting of variance and covariance values of a dataset.
+PCA is accomplished by a series of transformations involving the plotting of variance and covariance values of a dataset.
 Once these transformations and plots are accomplished, a new coordinate system called the prinicipal component space is established.
 Within the principal component space are eigenvectors representing the direction of spread of data.
 These eigenvectors have an eigenvalue which quantifies the magnitude of the variance in a particular direction.